makingsounds/sounds/README.md

 Your default setting for the input device should be `Built-in Microphone`.
 If it isn't, click the drop down menu to select for Built-in Microphone.
 Let's try it out!

 ```
-1. Click the `record` button (indicated by a red circle) and the software will start recording
+1. Click the `record` button (indicated by a red circle) and the software will start recording.
 2. Speak into your computer's microphone (usually a small hole in the body of the computer)
    and state your podcast's `title`.
 3. Click the `stop` button (indicated by a black square) and the software will stop recording.